 With respect to potential industrial use and discharge of groundwater to surface water, groundwater cleanup levels will be developed based on State surface water quality criteria.
-These levels would serve as the target cleanup levels for restoration of groundwater to its maximum beneficial use and would apply Site-wide.
+These levels would apply Site-wide.
 The CMS will evaluate a surface water mixing zone in deriving these cleanup levels.